 Day 4: Today we explore the Taggert/Bradley Lake area of Grand Teton Park on snowshoe, where majestic granite peaks tower above us as sentinels of the wild.
 Field topics will include mammals and winter ecology.

 Day 5: Today we are in for a real thrill — dog sledding with Frank Teasley’s Iditarod Sled Dogs!
 For many visitors, this is the highlight of their winter trip to Jackson Hole.
 We will meet our Iditarod Sled Dog guides in Jackson Hole at 8:15 a.m. and be transported to the trailhead for Granite Hot Springs.
 The trek to Granite Hot Springs is 10 miles each way and you can drive your own dog team part of the way.
 Our tour features a soak in the 108-degree water of Granite Creek natural hot springs — a relaxing interlude after driving your dog team.
 We will return to Jackson Hole around 4:00 p.m. and head back to the Ranch.

 Day 7: Sadly, this will be our final full day together.
 After a leisurely breakfast, we will venture to Jackson Hole, where we will take a horse-drawn sleigh ride into an elk herd that numbers in the thousands on the National Elk Refuge.
-After the sleigh ride, you will have time to wander the streets of Jackson and pick up souvenirs.
+We will explore the National Wildlife Are Museam and tasty lunch and have time to wander the streets of Jackson and pick up souvenirs.
 We will return to the Triangle X Ranch for our farewell dinner followed by a conservation talk by a park ranger.